Personal radio service: Using HF range

 Citizens Band radio is a family of services available in different countries and with different operating rules, generally using channels in the 27 MHz part of the radio spectrum.
 26–27 MHz occupies the "boundary area" between HF (3–30 MHz) and VHF (30–300 MHz).
 This means that CB signals provide local coverage similar to low-band VHF during times of low sunspot activity.
 However, during the peak of the sunspot cycle, CB frequencies exhibit skywave propagation just like the lower parts of HF do, making communication hundreds or even thousands of miles (km) away possible.
 While some operators seek out long distance "DX" contacts on CB frequencies and on frequencies above channel 40 and below channel 1 (a practice referred to as "freebanding" or "outbanding"), interference from distant stations will often make local communication extremely difficult or impossible during band openings.
 CB was, and still is, designed for short-distance (local) communications needs.
-US FCC law prohibits communicating with any station more than 250 km (155.3 miles) on CB frequencies.(150-mile rule deleted by FCC September 2017) Like many rules regarding the HF CB services, the distance prohibition is largely ignored and unenforced.
+Until recently, US FCC law prohibited communicating with any station more than 250 km (155.3 miles) on CB frequencies.
+(150-mile rule deleted by FCC September 2017) Like many rules regarding the HF CB services, the distance prohibition is largely ignored and unenforced.
 Often as a result of channel overcrowding and interference, many HF CB users have turned to purchasing "export" or "10-meter" radios that operate in the legal CB band but also provide access to frequencies above and below the CB band.
 Other CB users purchase amplifiers to increase their output power and "punch through" interference caused by distant stations (or by local stations running amplifiers).
 This has created a tragedy of the commons situation in and near the HF CB spectrum (25–28 MHz).
 As more users purchase amplifiers and operate on out-of-band frequencies, more interference is produced, forcing others to acquire even more powerful equipment to punch through even more interference, and/or to acquire transceivers capable of accessing more frequencies so that a clear frequency may be found.
 Many CB users have moved to other personal radio services to avoid these issues.